-The following article is a part of conference coverage from the American Psychiatric Nurses Association (APNA) 34th Annual Conference, held online from September 30 to October 4, 2020.
-The team at the Clinical Advisor will be reporting on the latest news and research conducted by leading nurses in psychiatry.
-Check back for more from APNA 2020.
+The following article is a part of conference coverage from the National Association of Pediatric Nurse Practitioners (NAPNAP) 42nd National Conference on Pediatric Health Care, held online from March 24 to March 27, 2021.
+The team at the Clinical Advisor will be reporting on the latest news and research conducted by leading nurse practitioners in pediatrics.
+Check back for more from NAPNAP 2021.

 A measurement-based care education program helped advanced practice providers increase monitoring and screening of patients for the presence and severity of major depressive disorders (MDD), according to a poster presented at the American Psychiatric Nurses Association (APNA) 34th Annual Conference, held online from September 30 to October 4, 2020.
 Self-evaluation in approaching patient treatment can result in meaningful changes in future practice, noted the study authors.

 “Patients with residual symptoms of MDD represent the critical unmet need in successful disease management to restore normal functioning, quality of life, and health,” the researchers wrote.
 “One way to improve treatment results is through [the] use of quality indicators or measurement-based care.”
 Previous studies have demonstrated that, compared with usual care, measurement-based care — the use of evidence-based, routine symptom measurement as a treatment guide — improves outcomes in people with depression.